CubeCoders/WHMCSModule/README.md

 		Congratulations {$client_name},

-		Your order has now been activated and you are minuets away from starting an epic journey with your friends in {$service_product_name}
+		Your order has now been activated and you are minutes away from starting an epic journey with your friends in {$service_product_name}